First, the purpose of the experiment

 BODBt represents the BOD value of the blank vial at time t in milligrams per liter (mg/L)

 PTC indicates the concentration of experimental material in the reaction flask in milligrams per liter (mg/L)

 Calculate the percentage of biodecomposition (Dt) as follows:

 If the relative deviation of each outcome is less than 20%, the average biodecomposition percentage is calculated, otherwise, the values of each reaction flask are used separately.

-The biodecomposition rate of the reference material was calculated using the same method.
+The percentage of biodecomposition of the reference material is calculated in the same way.